Doug Stone (album)

-Doug Stone is the debut album of the American country music singer of the same name, released in 1990.
+Doug Stone is the debut studio album by American country music singer Doug Stone, released in 1990.
 It features the singles "I'd Be Better Off (In a Pine Box)", "Fourteen Minutes Old", "In a Different Light", and "These Lips Don't Know How to Say Goodbye", all of which charted in the Top Ten on the Billboard country charts.
 "In a Different Light" was Stone's first Number One on that chart.

 The track "High Weeds and Rust" was later recorded by David Lee Murphy on his debut album Out with a Bang.
 "We Always Agree on Love" was originally recorded by Atlanta in 1987.